srImathE satakOpAya nama:

 - udalmisai uyirena – Similar to AthmA being the protector, controller, master of the body, bhagavAn is the protector, controller, master of everything.
 (Note: Its important to also understand the distinction between AthmA pervading body which happens through gyAnam (knowledge) and bhagavAn pervading everything through svarUpam (himself existing in every thing)).

-- engum karanthu – Even though he is all pervading, the pervaded entities may not know him since he is hidden inside them.
+- engum karandhu – Even though he is all pervading, the pervaded entities may not know him since he is hidden inside them.
 He is spread inside and outside – everywhere.

-- uLan sudarmigu suruthiyuL – Such emperumAn is explained in detail in vEdham which is apaurushEyam (not created by an individual) and nirdhOsham (flawless).
+- uLan sudarmigu surudhiyuL – Such emperumAn is explained in detail in vEdham which is apaurushEyam (not created by an individual) and nirdhOsham (flawless).

 - sudarmigu – It is so radiant and cannot be discarded through arguments as in the case of prathyaksham (perception) and anumAnam (inference).

 - suruthi – sruthi – that which is continually taught orally through generations.
-With this, all principles that are explained starting with the first pAsuram until now is based on the flawless vEdham.
+With this, all principles which are explained starting with the first pAsuram until now, are based on the flawless vEdham.

 - ivaiyuNda suran – one who consumed (annihilated) everything (in the material realm).
 Previously creation was attributed to bhagavAn.
-If annihilation was attribute to some one else, that will minimize the glory of bhagavAn.
+If annihilation were attributed to some one else, that will minimize the glory of bhagavAn.
 So, nammAzhwAr establishes that samhAram is also under the control of bhagavAn.

 - Important aspects in this pAsuram

-- Through “ivayiyuNda suran“, nammAzhwAr refutes the kudhrushtis (ones who misinterpret vEdham) who say srushti/samhAram are conducted (independantly) by other dhEvathAs.
+- Through “ivayiyuNda suran“, nammAzhwAr refutes the kudhrushtis (ones who misinterpret vEdham) who say srushti/samhAram are conducted (independently) by other dhEvathAs.

 - Through “thida visumbu“, nammAzhwAr refutes lOkAyathas (chAruvAka who dont accept vEdham as pramANam) who do not accept AkAsam as an element and only accept 4 elements.